 You can save media of all kinds (text, web pages, images, drawings, etc) to any number of notebooks within your Evernote account and sync those notes with multiple devices and the web-based client.
 It also has powerful team features that enable chat and collaboration when notes require input from several people.

-Available for: all major mobile devices
+Available for: all major mobile devices and desktop

 Price: free for basic account and features

 3. Mobile apps for when you’re travelling

 TripIt organises all the details of upcoming trips you’re planning so you can find information about flights, hotel bookings, train tickets, car hire and so on in one place.

 To create a trip, you forward your booking confirmation emails on to a special TripIt email address.
 The app automatically reads these and then adds the details to your itinerary, which you can view and update from your mobile device.